 What causes osteoporosis?

-As well as a low peak bone mass, there are other factors that can contribute to the development of osteoporosis:
+As well as a low peak bone mass, there are other factors leading to osteoporosis:

 - A sedentary lifestyle (e.g lack of exercise, not being active)